2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 5. Jabari Parker (Restricted)

-Nearly every column on Jabari Parker's stat sheet paints the former No. 2 pick as a no-doubt keeper for the Milwaukee Bucks.
+It's easy to read Jabari Parker's stat sheet as evidence the former No. 2 pick should be a no-doubt keeper for the Milwaukee Bucks.
 He's 23 years old, a 49 percent career shooter and a contributor of 20.6 points per 36 minutes over the past two seasons.

-That's why it isn't surprising to hear he's reportedly swimming in suitors.
-Just ahead of the market's opening, Gery Woelfel of the Racine Journal Times relayed hearing at least eight teams outside of Milwaukee had interest in Parker.
+But he's also missed 145 of a possible 328 games over his first four seasons, twice tearing the ACL in his left knee.
+He also doesn't do much damage from distance (career 1.7 attempts per game) and isn't the easiest fit on defense.

-What teams don't know is whether Parker can stay healthy.
-He's missed 145 of a possible 328 games over his first four seasons, twice tearing the ACL in his left knee.
+That might explain why we aren't hearing much about his free agency, save for the Kings reportedly calling off their pursuit, per Schultz.
+But one would think it's a matter of time before someone wants a shot at Parker's offensive firepower and potential.

-The fact that clubs are still interested shows how gifted of a scorer he is.
+Putting a price tag on Parker won't be easy, and the fact he's restricted doesn't help.
 But there are enough questions about his health and his defense to wonder if Milwaukee might opt against matching whatever offer sheet he signs.

 4. Isaiah Thomas